Parisson/TimeSide/doc/source/tutorials/data_management.rst

 Four different *time_mode* can be specified :

-- 'framewise' : Data are returned on a frame basis (i.e. with specified blocksize, stepsize and framerate)
+- 'framewise' : data are returned on a frame basis (i.e. with specified blocksize, stepsize and framerate)
-- 'global' : A global data value is return for the entire audio item
+- 'global' : a global data value is return for the entire audio item
-- 'segment' : Data are returned on a segmnet basis (i.e. with specified start time and duration)
+- 'segment' : data are returned on a segmnet basis (i.e. with specified start time and duration)
-- 'event' :  Data are returned on a segment basis (i.e. with specified start time)
+- 'event' :  data are returned on a segment basis (i.e. with specified start time)

 Two different *data_mode* can be specified :

-- 'value' : Data are returned as numpy Array of arbitrary type
+- 'value' : data are returned as numpy Array of arbitrary type
-- 'label' : Data are returned as label indexes (specified by the label_metadata key)
+- 'label' : data are returned as label indexes (specified by the label_metadata key)

 Default values are *time_mode = 'framewise'* and *data_mode = 'value'*